- A level requirements: BBB

 This module develops knowledge relating to the investigation of orthoptic patients within clinical practice.
 During this module, practical skills introduced in semester one will be recapped and then developed with additional skills relating to accommodative/convergence anomalies and refractive errors being introduced.
 Ultimately the module will equip the student with the theoretical knowledge and practical skills to enable them to investigate all types of concomitant strabismus, accommodative anomalies and refractive corrections.
 In order to develop and introduce these themes, the module will be delivered through a range of synchronous and asynchronous online lectures, online tutorials and clinical skills sessions.
 The sessions will not only introduce the students to the topic but also allow them to begin to start putting their theoretical knowledge in to practice.
-The module will be assessed via a two hour written examination and a one hour practical examination in the University assessment period.
+The module will be assessed via a two hour written examination and a 45 minute practical examination in the University assessment period.

 Through a range of lectures and tutorials, this module provides an introduction to the signs, symptoms and investigation of common ophthalmic disorders encountered during orthoptic clinical practise, and their aetiology.
 The students will also be introduced to the technologies that allow the diagnosis of these conditions, and the impact of genetics and biological processes on the eye.
 This is the first in a series of three modules (including ORTH 235 and ORTH 334) related to the wider topic of ophthalmology which students will encounter in orthoptic practice.
 The module assessment is comprised of two online examinations, one mid module (45 minutes duration), and one at the end of the module (90 minutes duration.